rossbu/webcrawler/README.md

             open http://localhost:8888/webcrawler/crawl?flat=true&url=https://www.w3schools.com&depth=2

 ### Response Type
-        Current version return one or more below :
+        Current version supports one or more below :

-        domainLinks :  the link to the same domain
+        domainLinks :  links to the same domain
-        externallinks: the link to other website
+        externallinks: links to external websites
         mailto:        a[href] also can be used as 'mailto'
         javascript:    javascript can be use as a[href]. but few.